privet-kitty/cl-mps/README.md

 see [MPS file format](http://lpsolve.sourceforge.net/5.0/mps-format.htm) for the details.

-It is inteded that `read-fixed-mps` can read all of the [NETLIB LP Test Problem Set](https://www.cuter.rl.ac.uk/Problems/netlib.shtml).
+It is intended that `read-fixed-mps` can read all of the [NETLIB LP Test Problem Set](https://www.cuter.rl.ac.uk/Problems/netlib.shtml).

-Below are the several notes on the mutual specifications.
+Below are several notes on the specifications common to two readers:

 - This module always behaves case-sensitive.
 - Fixed MPS format allows BOUNDS section may contain multiple sets of bounds: